Emilie Mayer: Compositional style

-Legacy and reception
+Legacy and current reception

-Although Emilie Mayer's music was highly regarded in her own time, it fell into obscurity after her death, like the work of many women composers of the 19th century.
+Although Emilie Mayer's music was highly regarded in her own time, it fell into obscurity after her death, along with the work of many women composers of the nineteenth century.
 Her compositions have received renewed interest from scholars, performers, and recording labels in recent decades.
-Modern performances of her symphonies and chamber works have revealed a distinctive voice influenced by Beethoven and Mendelssohn but marked by her dynamic sense of form and lyricism.
-Musicologists have also explored Mayer's place within the broader context of women in classical music, noting her persistence in overcoming gender barriers to achieve professional recognition.
+Modern performances of her symphonies and chamber works have revealed her distinctive voice marked by a dynamic sense of form and a lyricism that was influenced by Beethoven and Mendelssohn.
+Musicologists have explored Mayer's place within the broader context of women in classical music, noting her persistence in overcoming gender barriers to achieve professional recognition.
 Recent recordings and critical editions of her scores have contributed to a growing appreciation of her legacy.
+Conductors and musicologists have increasingly recognized her as one of the most significant female symphonic composers of the Romantic era, helping restore her works to the concert repertoire after more than a century of neglect.